trevorb1/snakemake-workshop/workshop/solutions/manual_workflow.md

-Below are the steps to run the workflow manually
+Below are the steps to run the workflow manually from the root directory

-0. cd ~/snakemake-workshop

 1. mkdir scenarios